 The playful, almost bouncy piano arrangement mirrors the joyful energy Martha brought to Paul's life.
 The song's structure, technically complex yet emotionally straightforward, captures the profound simplicity of the human-animal bond.

-Today, I will accept my loved ones where they are without expectation; I will be present without judgment.
+Today, I will love with the enthusiasm of my favorite pet.
+I will accept my loved ones where they are without expectation or judgment.

 When was the last time you were fully present with someone without any agenda beyond simply being together?